 What are the benefits of return-free filing?

 Although taxpayers participating in the return-free system would be spared filing paperwork, the net administrative savings might not be great.
-Of the 62 million or so taxpayers potentially eligible, over two-thirds currently file the relatively simple 1040A and 1040EZ returns.
+Of the 62 million or so taxpayers potentially eligible, over two-thirds currently file the simpler 1040A and 1040EZ returns.
 Even under a return-free system, these taxpayers would still have to provide some of the same information (such as filing status and dependents’ identification) that they do now.
 Further, some administrative costs would merely be shifted from the taxpayers to their employers, other payers, and the IRS.

-In 1996, the US General Accounting Office estimated that a tax agency reconciliation system could reduce the time spent preparing tax returns by as much as 155 million hours a year for 51 million taxpayers and reduce the IRS’s costs by up to $37 million annually.
+In 1996, the US General Accounting Office estimated that a tax agency reconciliation system could reduce the time spent preparing tax returns by as much as 155 million hours a year for 51 million taxpayers and reduce the IRS’s annual costs by up to $37 million.
 These estimates, however, do not take into account the ways in which such a system might increase the administrative burden on taxpayers and the IRS.
 For example, 1 billion information reports would have to be filed earlier and processed much sooner by the IRS in order to complete returns by April 15 (with refunds to follow later).
 State income tax authorities would also incur additional costs or delays.

 Gale, William G., and Janet Holtzblatt.
 1997.
 “On the Possibility of a No-Return Tax System.”
 National Tax Journal 50 (3): 475–85.

 Goolsbee, Austan.
 2006.
 “The Simple Return: Reducing America’s Tax Burden through Return-Free Filing.”
 Washington, DC: Hamilton Project.

 US Department of the Treasury.
 2003.
 Return-Free Tax Systems: Tax Simplification Is a Prerequisite.
 Washington, DC: US Department of the Treasury.